bitwarden/sm-kubernetes/README.md

 * [Docker](https://www.docker.com/) - Podman is not currently supported with our Dev Container
 * [Visual Studio Code Dev Containers Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

+You will need to open a Visual Studio Code instance at the [src/sm-operator](src/sm-operator) subfolder level to use the Dev Container.

 For manual Linux setups:

 * [Go](https://go.dev/dl/) version 1.20 or 1.21